 The recent equinox marks the point where the path round the ecliptic crosses the celestial equator.
 This is when the Sun is overhead at the equator and it continues to travel further north until the summer solstice when it is overhead at the Tropic of Cancer.
 We see from the diagram that the ecliptic is north of the celestial equator during this period of time.

-Okay, it is time to look at the stars.
-The following charts represent the night sky at 10.00pm BST on the 8th of April and at 9.00pm BST on the 23rd April.
-To use the chart, face south at the appropriate time with the bottom of the chart towards the southern horizon and you will see the stars in the chart.
+The following chart represents the night sky at 11.00pm BST on the 8th of April and at 10.00pm BST on the 23rd April.
+To use the chart, face south at the appropriate time with the bottom of the chart towards the horizon and you will see the stars in the chart.
 If you are observing earlier in the evening just turn eastwards by 15 degrees for every hour before the stated time but objects will be lower in the sky.
 Actually this month the emphasis is on circumpolar stars so you will be looking north so constellation orientations will be upside down!

 Something to look out for